 - Do you have any significant questions about Java at this point?
-What do you see as the most significant differences between Java and C right now? - Interclass Problem Write a class that represents rational numbers and do some code to test it out.
+What do you see as the most significant differences between Java and C right now? - Interclass Problem Write a class that represents rational numbers or complex numbers and make some code to test it out.